stonehippo/printrbot_simple_maker_1405_firmware/README.md

 ## Building a new Marlin for the Simple Maker 1405

-The repo that has moderm Marlin configs does not have a configuration for the Simple Maker 1405 (not really sure why).
+The repo that has modern Marlin configs does not have a configuration for the Simple Maker 1405 (not really sure why).
 However, it does have the Simple Metal, a closely related printer, and I could use that as the based for creating a config for the 1405.
 I startd with xxx.

 ## Fixing FirmwareUpdatr

 FirmwareUpdatr is a simple enough tool to use, but it's been a while since it was updated, and it's kinda broken now.
 When I first went to try it with the newly built firmware, it seemed to pop up for a second, and then shut down.
 A check of the macOS console confirmed that the app was starting up and then failing.
-I realized that it was probably pretty badly out of data and no longer fully compatible with recent macOS versions.
+I realized that it was probably pretty badly out of date and no longer fully compatible with recent macOS versions.

 FirmwareUpdatr has a few dependencies.
 Two of them, cocoaDialog and dfu-programmer, turned out to be the issue.
 The version of cocoaDialog bundled into the app no longer worked.
 Fortunately, the last beta seems to work, so I just swapped it out in the bundle.